+Tell us how the partnership with Almay came about?
 “It’s been a couple of years so now it’s like a family.
 When I met with them, it was just amazing.
 The first thing they told me was how the company came about.
 I’m a sucker for romance—“Al” is the man who created this line for his wife because she had such sensitive skin that she could never buy any makeup.
 So he literally created products for his wife so she could wear makeup.
 Isn’t that cute?
 I love Al!
 And they’re all about other things like enhancing a woman’s natural beauty and the idea of not masking yourself to be someone different.
 Then I got to use the products—that was the good thing for me.
 I don’t want to sell a product that I can’t say I like.
 So they sent me all the products and I used them all the time!
 Now as the relationship continues, the stuff they bring me, they really want to know how I feel about it, if I like it, if it works well.
 They really believe in the product.
 I love that.
 So I feel like I can promote it.
 They make me feel like I’m a real part of the company.”

+Are you introducing it to makeup artists you work with?
 “You know what’s funny; a lot of them use it.
 I’ve worked with a lot of professional makeup artists and the eyeliner is something I see them using.
 And another thing that they love are the Oil-Free Makeup Removing Sticks ($6, almay.com).
 Every makeup artist that I know has those swabs!
 I’m so lazy, I wash my face but when I go to bed, I find that I still have stuff on my eyes.”

+What’s your all-time favorite Almay product?
 “My all-time favorites are the Moisturizing Eye Makeup Remover Pads ($5, almay.com) and the Makeup Removing Sticks because I just use them all the time.
 And the eyeliners!”

+So what’s the best unusual beauty tip you’ve ever heard?
 “There was this old school makeup artist who said she used to work with this actor who would stick his face in ice water everyday.
 So I started doing it and it really works.
 Your face just de-puffs!”

+You’re doing a lot of big dance numbers on Glee, did you train for it?
+Your body looks amazing!
 “You can’t train for Glee because you only get six hours of rehearsal.
 That’s the one thing that I found shocking because the only other time I ever did anything like this was in Nine and we had six and a half weeks of rehearsal to do one number, and then I go to do Glee and I’m thinking that we will have several rehearsals, and we get only six hours all together to do a big number.
 You know you go in and record the song; it’s like being thrown into the fire.
 But it does take me back to dance class, when I was younger.
 It’s also frustrating because your extensions are not the same but the more I do the dancing, the more it’s starting to come back.
 The last number I felt much more like my dancer body than when I started.
 It’s fun to be home with my sons and for me to be able to take the oldest to school.
 I’ve never done television like this.
 I did Party of Five when I was sixteen and then after high school I just got a couple of movies so I’ve never really done much television.”